mementomoryn/rmm/docs/TEMPLATE.md

 ### SIGN_KEYSTORE_INFO
 The value is used to replace the keystore info in `utils.sh`

-This secret variable is only mandatory if you want to replace `ks.keystore` with your own.
+This secret variable is only mandatory if you replace `ks.keystore` with your own.

 > [!TIP]
 > The value must follow this template: